Leo Alkemade: Film

-Alkemade played a role in the 2017 film Tuintje in mijn hart directed by Marc Waltman.
+Alkemade played a role in the 2004 film Hush Hush Baby directed by Albert ter Heerdt and in the 2014 film Gift from the Heart directed by Kees van Nieuwkerk.
+He also played a role in the 2017 film Tuintje in mijn hart directed by Marc Waltman.
 The film won the Golden Film award after having sold 100,000 tickets.

-He played a role in the 2017 film Huisvrouwen bestaan niet directed by Aniëlle Webster.
+Alkemade played a role in the 2017 film Huisvrouwen bestaan niet directed by Aniëlle Webster.
 The film is an adaptation of the play De Huisvrouwmonologen.
-It became the best visited Dutch film of 2017.
-He also played a role in the 2019 sequel Huisvrouwen bestaan niet 2.
+It became the best visited Dutch film of 2017 and it won the Golden Film award.
+He also played a role in the 2019 sequel Huisvrouwen bestaan niet 2 directed by Aniëlle Webster.
+This film also won the Golden Film award.
+He played roles in the 2020 film Casanova's directed by Jamel Aattache and in the 2022 film Zwanger & Co directed by Johan Nijenhuis.

-Alkemade played roles in the comedy films De Tatta's (2022) and De Tatta's 2 (2023).
+Alkemade played roles in the comedy films De Tatta's (2022) and De Tatta's 2 (2023) directed by Jamel Aattache.
 Both films won the Platinum Film award after having sold 400,000 tickets.

-In 2021, Alkemade played the role of Peter in The Passion, a Dutch Passion Play held every Maundy Thursday since 2011.
-In 2024, he appears in the romantic comedy film Expeditie Cupido directed by Erwin van den Eshof.
-He also plays a role in the 2024 romantic comedy film Rokjesnacht directed by Johan Nijenhuis.
+In 2024, he appeared in the romantic comedy film Expeditie Cupido directed by Erwin van den Eshof.
+He also played a role in the 2024 romantic comedy film Rokjesnacht directed by Johan Nijenhuis.
+Alkemade played a role in the 2025 film De Tatta's 3 directed by Jamel Aattache.
+The film won the Golden Film award after having sold 100,000 tickets.

-As of March 2025, Alkemade is scheduled to appear in the film De Tatta's 3.
-As of April 2025, he is scheduled to appear in the 2026 film Champagne in which a son and his terminally ill father travel to the Champagne wine region.
+He plays a lead role in the 2026 film Champagne in which a son and his terminally ill father travel to the Champagne wine region in France.
+The film is directed by Tim Kamps and written by Leo Alkemade and Rik van den Bos.
+He plays the role of the son and Huub Stapel plays the role of the father.
 The film is a tribute to Alkemade's father and their shared love for champagne.
+Alkemade had also planned to travel to the Champagne wine region with his father but his father was unable to make the journey due to his failing health and he died a few weeks later.
+Alkemade travelled to the Champagne wine region on his own and he used this experience as inspiration for the film.
+The film won the Golden Film award after having sold 100,000 tickets.